henrylewis2004/rubiks-solver/README.md

 ### Dissertation Paper
 [Click to see the dissertation paper](.github/dissertation_paper_git.pdf) for deeper information and rational about the project.

-> Note:
-> I did forget to finish the acknowledgements page

 ## Images

 ### App Home Page